ws1994/shanwang.github.io/_pages/about.md

 - **We have several PostDoc, Ph.D. and RA positions opening.
 Welcome to join us!** [Advertisement](https://www4.comp.polyu.edu.hk/~shanjiang/IMCL-Blockchain-AD-2023-09.pdf)

+- **April 2024** One paper on blockchain and crypto is accepted by ICDCS 2024!

-- **March 2024** One paper on blockchain-based data sharing system is accepted by Elsevier Journal of Systems Architecture (JSA)!
+- **March 2024** One paper on blockchain-based data sharing system is accepted by Elsevier JSA!

 - **March 2024** I will serve as an organizing chair for The IEEE MetaCom Workshop on Secure and Trustworthy Infrastructures for Metaverse (STIM 2024)!